Anchorage to Denali National Park Driving Map

 It’s Milepost 98.9.
 Why should you care?
 Because if you make the turnoff — right where the wooden grizzly stands on its hind legs — you’ll be on your way to one of Alaska’s funkiest little towns: Talkeetna.
 In fact, driving this 14-mile path — the Talkeetna Spur Road — is kind of like following the white bunny down the rabbit hole of Alaska.
 One reason: that huge mountain that you’re always in the shadow of.
 Yes, this is where climbers base… ...more

-Sample delicious syrup and sweets made from birch trees — like maple but not maple ‑at Kahiltna Birchworks in Talkeetna — the world’s largest producer of birch syrup.
-Stop in or shop online to experience this unique, local spin on a tempting treat.
-Located at mile 1.1 of the Talkeetna Spur Rd, just off the Parks Highway
+Sample delicious syrup and sweets made from birch trees at Kahiltna Birchworks in Talkeetna — the world’s largest producer of birch syrup.
+Stop in to shop, or for a tour of the facility at mile 1.1 of the Talkeetna Spur Rd, just off the Parks Highway.
+You’ll also find Alaskan food products (many wild harvested), botanicals, and functional art like pottery, tiles, birch bark and wood crafts.
+Products are also available online.

 There’s still gold in Alaska, and you can learn from Denali Gold Tours what it takes to pan for the shiny flakes in pristine water near Trapper Creek.
 Spend a half-day or full-day in the gorgeous Alaska countryside with your guide, who will share old-timer panning techniques and stories from the dramatic days of Alaska’s gold rush.